 NPS, Industry Research Leads to First in Persistent, Ocean Acoustic Data Collection Technology

-The Persistent Smart Acoustic Profiler (PSAP) Voyager is pictured just after it is deployed by Naval Postgraduate School, Seatrec researchers in the Pacific off the coast of Kona, Hawaii, in November of 2024.

-The innovative project led to a milestone in the persistent monitoring of oceanographic and underwater acoustic data in real-time, and near indefinitely.

-MONTEREY, CA, UNITED STATES, February 4, 2025 /EINPresswire.com/ -- A research partnership between the Naval Postgraduate School (NPS) and Seatrec has led to a milestone in the persistent monitoring of oceanographic and underwater acoustic data in real-time, and near indefinitely.
-The team’s successful development of an innovative, self-powered autonomous underwater drone, known as the Persistent Smart Acoustic Profiler (PSAP) Voyager, has already delivered large swaths of oceanographic and passive acoustic data primed for NPS student research since it was deployed for the first time off the coast of Kona, Hawaii, in early November of 2024.
+The team’s successful development of an innovative, self-powered autonomous underwater drone, known as the Persistent Smart Acoustic Profiler (PSAP) Voyager, has already delivered large swaths of oceanographic and passive acoustic data primed for NPS student research since it was deployed for the first time off the coast of Kona, Hawaii, in early November of 2024

 Naval forces have an inherent operational reason to be quiet and stealthy at sea.
 Retired U.S. Navy Cmdr.
 John Joseph, a researcher in the NPS Department of Oceanography and principal investigator on the project, said the effort has been funded by the school’s Consortium for Unmanned Systems Education and Research (CRUSER), which is sponsored by the Office of Naval Research.